DanielTheCoder/MSBuild.MSBNuget/README.md

 HOW TO USE
 ------------

-- Add a new project to your solution by using the MSBuild project template (http://visualstudiogallery.msdn.microsoft.com/4b75d0cc-b693-4c1c-8105-fbaeb0714b03)
+- Add a new project to your solution by using the [MSBuild-project-template](http://visualstudiogallery.msdn.microsoft.com/4b75d0cc-b693-4c1c-8105-fbaeb0714b03)
 - Install nuget package [MSBuild.MSBNuget](sdfsf)
 - Open build.props and configure common settings, eg: